citp/privacy-policy-historical/g/ga/gam/gamentio.com.md

-> *The following text is extracted and transformed from the gamentio.com privacy policy that was archived on 2018-04-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180424230110id_/https%3A//gamentio.com/gamentioPP) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gamentio.com privacy policy that was archived on 2019-04-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190406201545id_/https%3A//gamentio.com/gamentioPP) for the most accurate reproduction.*

 # gamentioPP - gamentio

 ## PRIVACY POLICY

 This privacy policy forms part of our Website's Terms of Use Agreement.
 By accepting the Terms of Use Agreement and the Privacy Policy on the registration page, you consent to provide sensitive personal data or personal information and are aware of the purpose of sharing such information.
 Please do not register if you do not wish to share the mandatory personal information with Logic Simplified Pvt.
 Ltd. on their website www.gamentio.com (hereinafter referred as "Gamentio") requested at the time of registration.
 Registration procedure cannot be completed until information in the non-optional/mandatory fields is provided.
-Certain additional personal information may be requested by Gamentio for permitting you access to any Tournaments/Contests/Play with Points Games organized by Gamentio.
+Certain additional personal information may be requested by Gamentio for permitting you access to any Tournaments/Contests/Play with real money games organized by Gamentio.

 ## 1\.
 Policy objective: